grunch/grunch.dev/content/blog/rgbnode_tutorial.md

 ```

 ## Generate blinded UTXO
-In order to receive the new USDT, `rgb-node-1` needs to generate a blinded UTXO corresponding to `receive_utxo` to hold the asset
+In order to receive the new USDT, `rgb-node-1` needs to generate a blinded UTXO corresponding to `receive_utxo` to hold the asset.
 ```bash
 $ rgb1-cli fungible blind e40d9037e31d3f440552b30af16e764cf25ffda3899b4851cc4e38fd64718b09:0